YMCA to close North Port child care facility

 However, it said, “because the city has clearly expressed their unwillingness to identify renovation funds for your facility in which we provide child care services in Dallas White Park, we will no longer continue to provide programming in a facility that falls far below generally accepted industry standards.”

 It told city officials it will close the facility Sept.
-30 and is informing parents of kids enrolled there on Monday.
+30 and would inform parents of kids enrolled there on Monday.

+The YMCA facilities at Dallas White Park were the topic of a long discussion at a City Commission meeting May 28.
+City officials suggested a public-private-partnership to assist with improvements to the nonprofit group.

+In its letter, the SKY Family YMCA acknowledged the concept of the P3 and said it is one the YMCA is “interested in investigating.”
+It said it has presented its case to North Port officials several times to find funds to improve that facility.

 But the facility itself is problematic, SKY Family officials said.